Lord Augustus Fitzroy

 1772-1801.
 Born on 3 June 1772, he was apparently the fourth son of Augustus Henry Fitzroy, the 3rd Duke of Grafton, who served as the prime minister from October 1768 to January1770, however references to his parenthood are surprisingly scant and it is not clear as to whether he was a brother or half-brother of Admiral Lord Fitzroy.

 Fitzroy was commissioned lieutenant on 17 March 1790 by Rear-Admiral Sir John Laforey, the commander-in-chief in the Leeward Islands, and he served as a junior lieutenant aboard the flagship Trusty 50, Captain John Drew.
-He was promoted commander on 15 December 1792 of the Orestes 18, which sloop was both reported to be at Deal that month and in the Leeward Islands at the start of the French Revolutionary War in February 1793.
+He was promoted commander on 15 December 1792 of the Orestes 18, which sloop was reported to be at Deal at the start of the French Revolutionary War in February 1793.
 During March, whilst bringing the remains of Lord Camelford home from Leghorn after his death in Italy on 19 January, the Orestes was chased by a French ship at the entrance to the Channel, and at the end of April she forced the crew of an outward-bound East Indiaman, the Marquis of Lansdown, to stand down after they had resisted previous boarding attempts by press gangs operating from gallies.

 On 11 May 1793 the Orestes entered Portsmouth after a cruise, in June she sent into Plymouth the Spanish brig Carlos, bound from New Orleans to Bordeaux and laden with French property valued at ten thousand guineas, and whilst in the Bay of Biscay in July she detained the American ship Cato, bound for Bordeaux from Portsmouth, New Hampshire, with naval and military stores.
 On 10 November she ran for Portsmouth having lost her fore-topmast and main-topgallant mast in a storm, and on 7 December she entered Plymouth from the Channel Fleet.
 Fitzroy left the command of the Orestes once she had entered Portsmouth for a refit on 28 January 1794.